GurkNathe/GurkNathe/README.md

 ### About Me:

-- I’m currently working on a Minecraft mod.
+- I’m currently working on a Pathfinding/Graph Search Visualizer.
-- I’m currently learning more about Java and modding in Minecraft.
+- I’m currently learning more about Python, Graphs, and Pathfinding algorithms.
 - Ask me about any of my repositories, or anything work appropriate.

 ---